As the world becomes increasingly uncertain, SunPower Corporation (SPWR) offers stability - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Mar 16 when Faricy Peter bought 7,500 shares for $13.29 per share.
 The transaction valued at 99,686 led to the insider holds 177,458 shares of the business.

 Heang Vichheka sold 3,500 shares of SPWR for $77,042 on Nov 14.
 The Principal Accounting Officer now owns 3,181 shares after completing the transaction at $22.01 per share.
 On Aug 15, another insider, Sial Manavendra, who serves as the EVP and CFO of the company, sold 25,000 shares for $26.63 each.
 As a result, the insider received 665,668 and left with 50,810 shares of the company.